Acer Nitro 5: An Honest Review

 Screen, camera, and sound

-At its highest setting, the camera can record video at 720p 30fps, but the video is grainy.
+The camera can record video at 720p 30fps at its highest setting, but the video is grainy.
 It works fine for web chats, but don’t expect to make many high-quality images here.
 The sound on the laptop is a little too loud on the high end and has a lot of echoes, but you can change it with the equalizer in the Dolby Audio software to make it your own.
-In short, it’s just another laptop with bad sound, which is pretty standard (unless your name is Origin).
-Lastly, the 1080p display is still sharp and clear, but it is a little darker (even at its brightest setting) and is almost the opposite of bezel-free.
-At this price, we’ve seen other gaming laptops put a little more emphasis on the screen, which is what we’d like to see here.
+In short, it’s just another laptop with lousy sound, which is pretty standard (unless your name is Origin).
+Lastly, the 1080p display is still sharp and clear but a little darker (even at its brightest setting) and is almost the opposite of bezel-free.
+At this price, we’ve seen other gaming laptops put a little more emphasis on the screen, which we’d like to see here.

 Verdict

-If you’re on a tight budget and don’t need a very thin laptop, the Acer Nitro 5 is a good option to think about.
+If you’re on a tight budget and don’t need a skinny laptop, the Acer Nitro 5 is an excellent option to think about.
 I liked trying it out, even though it didn’t blow me away.
 It costs a reasonable amount for a design that is average and works about as well as average.
-Can’t be upset about that.
+I can’t be upset about that.

 FAQs